shruthi2574/NLP-Based-Tollywood-Movie-Recommendation-System/README.md

-# 🎬 NLP-Based Tollywood Movie Recommendation Chatbot (Uplifting Edition)
+# 🎬 NLP-Based Tollywood Movie Recommendation Chatbot

 This is a Natural Language Processing (NLP)-based command-line chatbot that recommends **Tollywood movies** to users based on their emotional state.
 Instead of reinforcing emotions, it smartly suggests movies from the **opposite emotional category** to uplift or balance the user’s mood.